Ben Affleck's 'Argo' beats Hanks in 'Cloud Atlas'

 "Cloud Atlas" has divided critics with six interweaving stories that span from the 1840s to the future.

-Warner Bros., a unit of Time Warner Inc, released "Argo" and "Cloud Atlas."
-Sony Corp's movie studio released "Hotel Transylvania."
+Warner Bros., a unit of Time Warner Inc (TWX.N), released "Argo" and "Cloud Atlas."
+Sony Corp's (SNE.N) movie studio released "Hotel Transylvania."